Sea Breeze Artist Residency

 Ferry schedules: https://www.blockislandferry.com/point-judith/

-Please plan to bring all of your writing and art supplies and materials needed to generate your work during your residency.
-If needed, please bring a hotspot for wifi.
-The island has very limited resources.
+Residents should plan to bring all writing and art supplies and materials needed to create their work during the residency, the island has very limited resources.

-We provide all of the following as part of our service to our guests : linens, towels, beach towels, irons, hairdryers, bath amenities (soap, shampoo, conditioner).
-Daily housecleaning is also provided.
+We provide the following amenities for our guests: all linens, towels, beach towels, irons, hairdryers, and bath amenities (soap, shampoo, and conditioner).
+Daily housekeeping service is also included.

 Because growing up on a small island offers a unique perspective, we want to give local students the chance to be inspired by the experiences and work of our visiting artists and writers.
 To support this, we ask each resident to visit the local school and lead one workshop or class.